dekuNukem/duckyPad-Pro/doc/errata.md

 * Get a piece of semi-rigid paper
 	* Thickness similar to cereal box / business card
-* Use the included screw driver, punch 8 holes on it.
+* Use the included screw driver, punch 8 holes in it.

 ![Alt text](../resources/photos/fix/punch.jpeg)